-Sportsnet's Jeff Marek reported that talks between both parties had resumed despite previous indications that Eberle was available to be moved.
-The 33-year-old still provides solid production, as is evidenced by the 37 points he has tallied in 58 games for the Kraken this season.
+Sportsnet's Jeff Marek reported that talks between both parties had resumed despite previous indications that Eberle was available.
+The 33-year-old still provides solid production, as is evidenced by the 37 points he has scored in 58 games for the Kraken this season.

-Of course, another logical reason for general manager Ron Francis locking up the two-time All-Star is that Seattle is still in playoff contention.
-The squad is only six points behind the Vegas Golden Knights for the final wild card slot in the Western Conference.
+Of course, another logical reason that general manager Ron Francis is locking up the two-time All-Star is because Seattle remains in playoff contention.
+The squad is only six points behind the Vegas Golden Knights for the final Wild Card slot in the Western Conference.

 The Kraken will wrap up their home-and-home series with the Winnipeg Jets Friday night before battling the reigning Stanley Cup champions on Tuesday.
 The newly re-signed Jordan Eberle will look to celebrate game No. 1,000 with a critical victory in the Climate Pledge Arena.